Pushing the limits of self-supervised ResNets: Can we outperform supervised learning without labels on ImageNet?: Ablations

 Using saliency masking during \alpharelic{} training enables us to learn representations that focus on the semantically-relevant parts of the image, i.e. the foreground objects, and as such the learned representations should be more robust to background changes.
 We investigate the impact of using saliency masks with competing self-supervised benchmarks, the effect of the probability $p_m$ of applying the saliency mask to each large augmented view during training as well as the robustness of \alpharelic{} to random masks and mask corruptions.
 For the ablation experiments described in this section, we train the models for $300$ epochs.

-\paragraph{Using saliency masks with competing self-supervied methods.} We evaluate the impact of using saliency masks with competing self-supervised methods such as BYOL \cite{grill2020bootstrap}.
+\paragraph{Using saliency masks with competing self-supervied methods.} We evaluate the impact of using saliency masks with competing self-supervised methods such as BYOL \citep{grill2020bootstrap}.
 This method only uses two large augmentented views during training and we randomly apply the saliency masks, in a similar way as described in Section \ref{supp:saliency_masking}, to each large augmented view with probability $p_m$.
-We report in table \ref{table.ablation_byol_simclr_masks} the top-1 and top-5 accuracy under linear evaluation on ImageNet for different settings of $p_m$ for removing the background of the augmented images.
+We report in Table \ref{table.ablation_byol_simclr_masks} the top-1 and top-5 accuracy under linear evaluation on ImageNet for different settings of $p_m$ for removing the background of the augmented images.
 We notice that saliency masking also helps to improve performance of BYOL.

 \paragraph{Mask apply probability.} We also investigate the effect of using probabilities ranging from 0 to 1 for applying the saliency mask during training for \alpharelic{}.
-In addition, we explore further the effect of using different datasets for training the saliency detection network in DeepUSPS that is subsequently used for computing the saliency masks.
-Table \ref{table.ablation_mask_prob_imagenet_msrab} reports the top-1 and top-5 accuracy for varying the mask apply probability $p_m$ between 0 and 1 and for using the ImageNet vs. the MSRA-B dataset \cite{liu2010learning} for training DeepUSPS.
-Note that using the additional images from the MSRA-B dataset to train the DeepUSPS saliency detection network results in better saliency masks which translates to better performance when using the saliency masks during \alpharelic{} training.
+In addition, we explore further the effect of using different datasets for training the saliency detection network that is subsequently used for computing the saliency masks.
+Table \ref{table.ablation_mask_prob_imagenet_msrab} reports the top-1 and top-5 accuracy for varying the mask apply probability $p_m$ between 0 and 1 and for using the ImageNet vs. the MSRA-B dataset \citep{liu2010learning} for training our saliency detection network.
+Note that using the additional images from the MSRA-B dataset to train the saliency detection network results in better saliency masks which translates to better performance when using the saliency masks during \alpharelic{} training.

-\paragraph{Random masks and mask corruptions.} To understand how important having accurate saliency masks for the downstream performance of representations is we also investigated using random masks, corrupting the saliency masks obtained from DeepUSPS and using a bounding box around the saliency masks during \alpharelic{} training.
+\paragraph{Random masks and mask corruptions.} To understand how important having accurate saliency masks for the downstream performance of representations is we also investigated using random masks, corrupting the saliency masks obtained from our saliency detection network and using a bounding box around the saliency masks during \alpharelic{} training.